learn-co-curriculum/phase-0-html-riyadh-blog-lab/README.md

 Create the website page shown in the provided screenshot image.

+## Tasks for LearnIDE Environment Users

+1. Click the "OPEN IDE" button

-## Tasks
+## Tasks for Local Environment Users

 1. Fork this repository.
-2. `cd` into repository folder.
+2. Clone your fork locally.
+3. `cd` into the local repo you just cloned.

+## Process

-3. In the `index.html` file use the comments in the code to place the content from `SOURCE.md` in the proper locations.
+1. In the `index.html` file use the comments in the code to place the content from `SOURCE.md` in the proper locations.
 The image file `MOCKUP.jpg` can be used as a reference to build the `index.html` page as it appears.
-4. HINT: If you'd like to take a look at your handiwork, you can preview this in your browser by following [these steps](http://help.learn.co/the-learn-ide/common-ide-questions/viewing-html-pages-in-the-learn-ide).
+2. HINT: If you'd like to take a look at your handiwork, you can preview this in your browser by following [these steps](http://help.learn.co/the-learn-ide/common-ide-questions/viewing-html-pages-in-the-learn-ide).

 ## Bonus
 Use CSS in the `style.css` file in the `css` folder to change different aspects about your page such as: